zvigrinberg/redhat-dependency-analytics-plugin/README.md

 User can also use the pipeline snippet generator to generate the command.
   ![](./images/pipeline.png)
 - It returns 3 different exit status code
-    - 0: Analysis is successful and there were no vulnerabilities found in the dependency stack.
+    - 0: SUCCESS - Analysis is successful and there were no vulnerabilities found with Severity that exceeded the highest severity Allowed  in the dependency stack.
-    - 1: Analysis encountered an error.
+    - 1: ERROR -   Analysis encountered an error.
-    - 2: Analysis is successful and it found 1 or more vulnerabilities in the dependency stack.
+    - 2: VULNERABLE - Analysis is successful, but it found 1 or more vulnerabilities that Their Severity Exceeds the Highest Severity Allowed in the dependency stack.

 ## Results
 There are a total 3 ways to view the results of the analysis.